quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Loss Detection and Timers {#loss}

-Acknowledgements are fundamental to reliability in QUIC.
+Acknowledgments are fundamental to reliability in QUIC.
 Consequently, delaying or reducing the frequency of acknowledgments can cause loss detection at the sender to be delayed.

-A QUIC sender detects loss using packet thresholds on receiving an acknowledgement (Section 6.1.1 of {{QUIC-RECOVERY}}); delaying the acknowledgement therefore delays this method of detecting losses.
+A QUIC sender detects loss using packet thresholds on receiving an acknowledgment (Section 6.1.1 of {{QUIC-RECOVERY}}); delaying the acknowledgment therefore delays this method of detecting losses.

-Reducing acknowledgement frequency reduces the number of RTT samples that a sender receives (Section 5 of {{QUIC-RECOVERY}}), making a sender's RTT estimate less responsive to changes in the path's RTT.
+Reducing acknowledgment frequency reduces the number of RTT samples that a sender receives (Section 5 of {{QUIC-RECOVERY}}), making a sender's RTT estimate less responsive to changes in the path's RTT.
 As a result, any mechanisms that rely on an accurate RTT estimate, such as time-threshold loss detection (Section